To complete this tutorial, you must work with a scenario that contains at least the following:

 - Click Convert.
 You will be taken to the Network Optimization tab containing the just created copy.

 Let us have a closer look at the scenario's data.
-GFA executed rough calculation of DC locations.
+GFA executed rough calculation of distribution center locations.
 It did not consider roads, cities, peculiarities of geographical areas, etc. We need to analyze the current locations and find the best locations considering the existing infrastructure.

-First, we should zoom in to see if the DCs are placed in the advantageous spots with easy access to highways.
-Depending on the remoteness of a DC from the required infrastructure we will either move it towards the nearest city/highway or specify a number of potentially interesting locations for it.
+First, we should zoom in to see if the distribution centers are placed in the advantageous spots with easy access to highways.
+Depending on the remoteness of a distribution center from the required infrastructure we will either move it towards the nearest city/highway or specify a number of potentially interesting locations for it.
 The best locations will be found by the Network Optimization experiment.

 Let us now examine the locations offered by the GFA experiment.
-We shall start with the DC in the middle.
+We shall start with the distribution center in the middle.

-- Click the DC on the GIS map.
-A tooltip will appear providing information on the selected DC.
+Click the distribution center on the GIS map.
+A tooltip will appear providing information on the selected distribution center.

 You will see that it is located too far from the closest highway/city.
-We will have to find a better location for this DC.
+We will have to find a better location for this distribution center.

-Since we cannot tell where exactly to place this particular DC due to its initial location, we should define several potential locations, which would meet our requirements.
-These locations will be further used by the Network Optimization experiment, which will try to find the optimal location (or locations, depending on the set parameters) for this DC.
+Since we cannot tell where exactly to place this particular distribution center due to its initial location, we should define several potential locations, which would meet our requirements.
+These locations will be further used by the Network Optimization experiment, which will try to find the optimal location (or locations, depending on the set parameters) for this distribution center.

 Let us consider Jackson and Vicksburg cities as potential GFA DC 2 locations.